zkid18/nginx_log_parser/README.md

 # NGNIX log statistics

 The script analyzes the ngnix log file and calculates statistics based on the request time parameter.
-Script renders the results into `report.html`
+Script renders the results from the template `report.html`
 You can refer the `report-2017.06.30.html` as an report example example.
 Currently, the usage of customized report template is not supported.
 To run the script, you have to specify `/log` and `/report` folder to store log files and reports.